 Many speed learning language programs, however, use the ambiguity of terms like "speak a language" to advertise A1 results in a short period of time.

 Can you learn some of the French basics in 7 days?
 Definitely.
 Can you be fluent in 7 days?
 Probably not.

 So if speed learning French isn't all it's cracked up to be, how long does it really take to learn French?

-Let's take a look at the best estimate as to how long it really takes to learn French.
+Let's look at the best estimate for how long it really takes to learn French.

 According to the FSI, the closer a language is to your native language (in this case, probably English), the faster you will learn that language.
 They divided their findings into three basic language categories based on the languages' similarity to English, which determined how long it took learners to reach general professional proficiency or higher: